-8.2.1.4.
+8.3.1.4.
 Surface Water Pump Station and Storage Tank (Project 4)

-The Surface Water Pump Station and Storage Tank (Project) entails connecting the City of Waterford (Waterford) to Modesto Irrigation District's (MID) water treatment plant and potable surface water supply system.
+The Surface Water Pump Station and Storage Tank project (Project) entails connecting the City of Waterford (Waterford)Waterford's water supply system to Modesto Irrigation District's (MID)MID's water treatment plant and potable surface water supply system.
 The Project includes several components, described in order of the flow of the surface water.
-Surface water will be diverted from MID's distribution network at a pipeline turn-out located at the corner of Tim Bell and Vineyard Road, northeast of the Waterford.
+Surface water will be diverted from MID's distribution network at a pipeline turn-out located at the corner of Tim Bell and Vineyard Road, northeast of the City of Waterford.
 The surface water will be piped into a one-million-gallon storage tank that will be constructed at this intersection.
-A pump station at this location and transmission line will also be constructed that transports the water to Yosemite Boulevard in Waterford.
-This project involves water supply agreements between Modesto Irrigation District, the City of Modesto, and the City of Waterford, the details of which are currently being negotiated.
+A pump station at this location and transmission line will also be constructed that transports the water to Yosemite Boulevard in the City of Waterford.
+This projectProject involves water supply agreements between Modesto Irrigation District, the City of Modesto, and the City of Waterford, the details of which are currently being negotiated.

-As part of a separate Project, by the end of 2023 Waterford is planning to combine its distribution network and provide water to the disadvantaged community of Hickman, located in the Turlock Subbasin.
+As partAnother component of a separatethis Project, byentails combining the endCity of 2023 Waterford is planning to combine itsWaterford's distribution network and provideproviding water to the disadvantaged community of Hickman, located in the Turlock Subbasin by 2023.
 While Hickman is in the Turlock Subbasin, supplying surface water to the community would support the Modesto Subbasin's sustainability goals of mitigating stream depletions along the Tuolumne River and protecting domestic wells by reinforcing groundwater levels along the Subbasin boundary.

-The public and other agencies will be notified of the planned or ongoing implementation of PMA activities through the outreach and communication channels identified in the GSP, during the preparation process of the PEIR (if applicable), and during updates presented at regularly scheduled STRGBA GSA meetings.
+The public and other agencies will be notified of the planned or ongoing implementation of PMAProject activities through the outreach and communication channels identified in the GSP, during the preparation process of the PEIR (if applicable), and during updates presented at regularly scheduled STRGBA GSA meetings.
 Noticing will occur as potential activities are being considered for implementation, and as ongoing and planned activities are implemented.
-Noticing will inform the public and other agencies that the proponent is considering or will be implementing the PMA and will provide a description of the actions that will be taken.
+Noticing will inform the public and other agencies that the proponent is considering or will be implementingmodifications to the PMAProject and will provide a description of the actions that will be taken.

-Public and/or inter-agency noticing may be facilitated through the STRGBA GSA board meetings and/or MID board meetings, the Modesto Subbasin and/or MID website(s), the MID newsletter, inter-basin coordination meetings, other public meetings hosted by the STRGBA and/or MID, GSP annual reports and five-year updates, public scoping meetings, and/or environmental/regulatory permitting notification processes.
+Public and/or inter-agency noticing may be facilitated through the STRGBA GSA board meetings and/or MID boardlocal agency meetings, the Modesto Subbasin and/or MIDassociated website(s), the MID newsletter, inter-basin coordination meetings, other public meetings hosted by the STRGBA and/or MID, GSP annual reports and five year updatesGSAs, Annual Reports and Periodic Evaluations, public scoping meetings, and/or environmental/regulatoryapplicable permitting notification processes.